It's High Time To Clean Your Couch: Here's How To Do It Naturally

 Sarah Regan is a writer, registered yoga instructor, and Editorial Assistant at mindbodygreen.
 She received her bachelor's in broadcasting and mass communication from SUNY Oswego, and lives in Brooklyn, New York.

-We all know to wash our blankets and vacuum our floors from time to time, but what about cleaning the couches we've been sittiing on every day?
-This piece of furniture could easily be one of the most-used but least tended-to things in our homes.
+We all know to wash our blankets and vacuum our floors from time to time, but what about cleaning the couches we've been sitting on every day?
+This piece of furniture could easily be one of the most used but least tended to things in our homes.
 And that may be because we're unsure how to clean it.
-So we spoke with Melissa Maker and Becky Rapinchuk, two green cleaning experts, to find out what we can do to keep our couches in tip top shape (without harsh chemicals)!
+So we spoke with Melissa Maker and Becky Rapinchuk, two green cleaning experts, to find out what we can do to keep our couches in tiptop shape (without harsh chemicals)!

 How to clean different types of materials.